lockgen/Computer-Utility/README.txt

-This folder was created by Victor just incase for utility purposes.
+This folder was created by GuiltsMC just incase for utility purposes.
 #################################################################
   ---------------------------------------------------------------------------------
 == Number 1: Cleaning up computer, and installing any programs you may find useful. ==